Your 51 Week Old Baby

 Sleep and Settling

-As your baby is practising standing and walking, it is likely this development stage will cause sleep disturbance, once again.
+As your baby is practicing standing and walking, it is likely this development stage will cause sleep disturbance, once again.

 Instead of lying down quietly in his cot at bedtime, he’ll find the rails provide wonderful support.
-He will practise pulling himself up and cruising around the sides.
-For bed-sharing babies the bed-head serves a similar purpose, with parents’ bodies filling the gaps!
+He will practice pulling himself up and cruising around the sides.
+For bed-sharing babies, the bedhead serves a similar purpose, with parents’ bodies filling the gaps!

 Coming out of her light sleep stages, when your baby wakes he will crawl, wriggle and find his way to standing – regardless of tightly tucked bedding, or sleeping bags.
 Once he has satisfied the urge to stand and walk around his cot, you might find him standing there – crying, because he has forgotten how to sit down again, or needing your help to do so.
 You might need to repeat your usual bedtime settling techniques during the night, to help him back to sleep again.
 Breastfed babies will probably increase night feeds again during this temporary stage.

 Once he has achieved walking, the drive to stand in the night will ease, and your older baby will move into a new night-time pattern.

 Teething will continue to cause discomfort throughout the second year, as he cuts one-year-old molars, eye teeth, and two-year-old molars over the coming months.

 Sleep disruption can also be expected during the Wonder Weeks still to come.
-Leaps 8, 9 and 10 can be expected around 55 weeks, 13 months and 17 months.
+Leaps 8, 9, and 10 can be expected around 55 weeks, 13 months, and 17 months.
 Many toddlers also exhibit similar behavior around 21 months.